• The University of Western Australia (M089), 35 Stirling Highway,

 Biography

-Khalil is a soil microbiologist at The University of Western Australia.
-He is specialised in "Beneficial Soil Fungi" and he has been studying the role of mycorrhizal and other symbiotic fungi in soil nutrient cycling, plant nutrition, and improving plant performance in both agricultural and natural ecosystems.
+Khalil is a soil microbiologist at The University of Western Australia, focusing on the role of beneficial soil microbes in plant nutrition and soil fertility.
+His expertise extends to enhancing plant performance in both agricultural and natural ecosystems in an eco-friendly manner.

-Khalil won the Rising Stars 2021 award at the University of Western Australia (2nd prize, 28th Oct 2021).
-For this award, 14 researchers with different disciplines were selected based on their high research calibre and academic merit and presented their research to a broad audience, which included academics, donors, investors, industry partners and the WA Minister for Agriculture and Food (Alannah MacTiernan).
+Khalil was awarded the Rising Stars 2021 Award at the University of Western Australia (2nd prize, 28th Oct 2021).
+For this award, 14 researchers with different disciplines were selected based on their high research calibre and academic merit and presented their research to a broad audience, which included academics, donors, investors, industry partners, and the WA Minister for Agriculture and Food, Alannah MacTiernan.

-Khalil was awarded the "Marschner Young Scientist Award", 23 August 2022, Brazil, and invited to give a plenary oral presentation about his research on a novel fungal biofertiliser at the IPNC 2022 in Brazil.
-This is a prestigious international award, established in honour of Professor Horst Marschner.
+Khalil was also awarded the prestigious "Marschner Young Scientist Award" on 23 August 2022 in Brazil and was invited to give a plenary oral presentation about his research on a novel fungal biofertiliser at the IPNC 2022 in Brazil.
+This is a prominent international award established in honour of Professor Horst Marschner.

-Khalil has also been involved in supervision of postgraduate students at UWA.
+Additionally, Khalil has been involved in supervising postgraduate students at UWA.

 Research